kraghuprasad/fp-convert/README.md

 # license

-This application is released under Apache License (v2).
-You are free to use it in commercial as well as in open source projects, based on the pertient licencing terms.
+This application is released under Apache(v2) License.
+You are free to use its code in commercial as well as in open source projects, under pertient licencing terms.
+But please note that one of the component used in this project ([freeplane-python-io](https://github.com/nnako/freeplane-python-io)) is released under GPLv3.
+This may affect your chances of using this tool along with non-GPLed code - like in a proprietary tool.
+But if you are using this tool as a standalone application executed via command line, then probably you are allowed to use it in your commercial products too.
+But it would be better to consult a lawyer familiar with IP and software licenses opting for that approach.

 # software used